THE REVELATION: THE MEANING OF THE MILLENNIUM

 Of the four mini-visions comprising Revelation 20, this is certainly the most difficult and controversial.
 Nevertheless, I would argue that the amillennial approach gives us a remarkably clear, consistent, and exegetically natural interpretation of this notoriously challenging text.

-Needless to say, our premillennarian brothers are not enthusiastic about this interpretation.4 Indeed, they would challenge it at no less than five separate points.
-Let us therefore take a close look at their arguments, and see where the weight of biblical evidence actually leads us.
+Needless to say, our premillennarian brothers are not enthusiastic about this interpretation.
+Indeed, they would challenge it at no less than five separate points.
+Let us therefore take a close look at their arguments, and see where the weight of biblical teaching actually leads us.

 1. Who are these saints?